CaptainMidget20/oopsies/README.md

 # My toon lighting
 <img src="/Gifs/2018-06-22_14-37-25.gif?raw=true" width="400px">
+Also added Toon Lighting PMD: Uses the SPH and TOON textures that usually comes with imported mmd models.
+Creates a unique lighting for every characer.
+(No gif cause not high enough quality to show the quality).
 # UV Fun
 <img src="/Gifs/2018-06-22_20-03-32.gif?raw=true" width="400px">
 (from left to right: Fish Eye, Barrel Distort)